timescale/tsbs/docs/tsbs_load.md

 The generated config file is saved in `./config.yaml`

+### Sample config files

+You can find sample YAML configuration files for TimescaleDB in the [sample-configs](https://github.com/timescale/tsbs/tree/master/docs/sample-configs) directory.
+Both single and multi-node examples are provided for `FILE` and `SIMULATOR` modes.

 ## On the fly simulation and load with `data-source: SIMULATOR`

 When you run `tsbs_generate_data` a simulator is created for